vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/session-state-cache-sbdg/index.md

 weight: 5
 ---

-This guide walks you through how to implement a session state cache using Tanzu GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+This guide walks you through how to implement a session state cache using VMware GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
 ## When should I use a session state cache?

 Session state caching is useful for storing data associated with an HTTP session.
 Storing this data in a cache allows it to be retrieved quickly and persisted across log-ins.
 Some examples where this might be useful include: